-If you’ve been burning through a bottle of shea butter lotion a week, you already know that the weather is still cold enough to suck moisture out of the air.
+Spring is here, but if you’ve been burning through a bottle of oatmeal & shea butter lotion a week, you already know that the weather is still cold enough to suck moisture out of the air.
 The drier the air, the lower the humidity, which causes a number of irritations like dry skin and susceptibility to cold and flu germs.
 Dry air can also damage your home, causing extra dust, cracks in wood floors and furniture and damage to electronic equipment.
 Fear not!
 Low humidity levels in your home are easy to fix.

 If you’re getting shocked every time you touch a doorknob, or the water in a flower vase needs to be filled every day, your home’s humidity is likely too low!
 To measure the humidity level, we recommend purchasing a hygrometer, which costs around $20 and is sold in most drug and grocery stores.
 For optimum comfort, your home’s humidity level should be around 45 percent during the winter months.
 However, this can vary depending on climate (check to see what your home’s indoor humidity level should be with this calculator).